 Non-invasive cancer treatments refer to those therapies which do not require any form of surgical intervention.
 Non-invasive therapies allow doctors to treat cancer without removing any tissue.
 They can eliminate the risks that are usually present with surgical approaches.
 Patients with non-resectable cancers can benefit from such therapies.
 They can also enable the patients to recover faster from the therapy, as there is no need for post-operative recovery and operative wound healing.

 Adoptive cell transfers usually involve the biopsy to obtain a sample.
-Sample sells from a patient undergo complex restructuring.
-After that they are reintroduced to the patient’s body with intent to expose cancer sells to the immune system.
+Sample cells from a patient undergo complex restructuring.
+After that they are reintroduced to the patient’s body with intent to expose cancer cells to the immune system.
 If the procedure is successful, the response of immune system will target and fight specific cancerous cells.
 Not only can this method cause damage to cancer, but also it could protect the patient going forward.
-It does it by making cancer sells visible to the immune system and exposing them to a defensive attack.
+It does it by making cancer cells visible to the immune system and exposing them to a defensive attack.

 Making Decisions About Experimental Cancer Treatment

 Because experimental cancer treatments stand outside of standard regiments and treatment protocols, they are usually the last in the line of therapy options.
 Only when conventional methods of cancer treatment fail, most patients resort to experimental cancer treatments.
 Despite the status of being experimental, in many cases experimental cancer treatments can be an important resource in the arsenal available to cancer patients.
 Unfortunately, experimental cancer therapies come with limitations of access and cost.
 In many cases patients will consider alternative cancer treatments only as the last resort because of the price tag.
 However, loosing time when fighting cancer is not a winning strategy.
 Thus, the cost of the therapy has to be considered in terms of potential benefit and relative to other options.